-Over the last month particularly, there’s been a massive shift from face-to-face learning to online courses and classes.
+There’s been a massive shift from face-to-face learning to online courses and classes, over 2020 in particular, for businesses who weren’t already operating fully online.

-I’ve supported dozens of my clients in both my program and membership, who’ve moved their entire face-to-face services onto the internet.
-It’s been a steep learning curve of video creation, Zoom-ing and Loom-ing, website edits, and countless other adventures.
+I’ve supported dozens of my clients who’ve moved their entire face-to-face and bricks-and-mortar services onto the internet.
+It’s been a steep learning curve of video creation, Zoom-ing and Loom-ing, website edits, and countless other adventures and misadventures.

 Having taken this significant step, the next one is to take live teachings and convert them into e-courses and programs.